Layr-Labs/eigenlayer-contracts/docs/multichain/destination/OperatorTableUpdater.md

 ) external;
 ```

-Updates the operator table for the `globalRootConfirmerSet` itself, enabling it to sign future global roots.
+Updates the operator table for the `globalRootConfirmerSet` itself.
+This operatorSet is a ["shadow-operatorSet"](#parameterization), so it must be updated manually

 *Effects*:
 * Calls `bn254CertificateVerifier.updateOperatorTable` for the `globalRootConfirmerSet`

 *Requirements*:
 * Caller MUST be the `owner`
+* Meet all requirements in [`bn254CertificateVerifier.updateOperatorTable`](../destination/CertificateVerifier.md#updateoperatortable-1)